Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/12/autumn-2025-update/index.md

 And so, as it stands,

 * _Most_ of Level 1 is done.
 Particularly the first three Factions for each topic, sometimes more.
 * A few "themed" topics.
-(Such as a large batch of summer products, Halloween, Christmas, etc.)
+(Such as a large batch of summer products, Halloween, Christmas, Sinterklaas here in the Netherlands, etc.)
 * A handful of things for Level 2 and Level 3.
-(Mostly accidental.
+(Mostly accidentally.
 I made something, realized it needed players who could _count_ or _read_, and had to move it to a later spot :p)
 * An exact plan for what's left in Level 1, and a semi-exact plan for the upcoming Level 2.

-{{% remark %}}
-Also, I developed and improved my own "systems" for many of the things I want to do over the year.
-My systems for quizzes is very big and professional now, which is why I used it the most.
-But I also have a strong start on a digital system for escape rooms, for example, which I hope to actually use in practice next year.

-All these big custom systems are very nice and important to my work.
-They will also be completely free and open source once I hit version 1.0, so that other people can use them too.
-{{% /remark %}}
+### Level 2 Next Year?

 For the reasons stated above, I will likely be making Level 2 and some themed stuff next year, instead of 100% finishing Level 1.
 In a way, each level is never "done".

 The biggest question mark, of course, is **how will the store do?**

 Previous updates have repeatedly mentioned that I am desperately in search of money by now.
 This project is basically the culmination of 10 years of learning loads of creative skills and making loads of projects (for free).
-It's where it was always heading, and now I had the skill (and ... pressure) to make it.
+It's where it was always heading, in hindsight, and now I had the skill (and ... pressure) to make it.

 Despite my general lack of joy or belief in life, I _do_ believe that I made many worthwhile "products" for this thing.
 It's a sort of confidence through skill and experience.
 The type of confidence you have after researching how education could be so much better for 20 years, and putting it into practice in a way that seems obviously better to you.